learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 With this, you can make sure everyone working on your app is using the right version.
 Now to get the code working :-)

-## Code along
+## Code-Along

 ### Using Bundler

 Getting started with Bundler is super easy.
 To create a Gemfile, type `bundle init` in your terminal.
 You'll notice we created one for you in the repo so running `bundle init` will give you an error.

-### Anatomy of Bundler files
+### Anatomy of Bundler Files

 There's only one file Bundler requires you have (Gemfile).
 The other files are conventional for a typical Ruby application, but not required by the use of